-- Using social stories: created by Carol Gray in the early 1990’s social stories are widely used with kids with ASD to describe and define social situations.
+Created by Carol Gray in the early 1990’s social stories are widely used with kids with ASD to describe and define social situations.
 The school put together a social story for Gilbert for this year, describing his new teacher, his new classroom and locations and situations he may encounter during the year.
 We are hoping this story will help prepare him for the changes this year and will, in turn, lessen his anxiety.
 They are worth a shot with any child – I have included some pages from Gilbert’s story below as an example.

-- Setting up a home timetable & routine: once all our extra-curricular activities for this year are confirmed we will be setting up a daily timetable and routine for all of us here at home.
+Once all our extra-curricular activities for this year are confirmed we will be setting up a daily timetable and routine for all of us here at home.
 In the past, having a visual reference has helped the kids understand what will happen each day, be aware of the tasks for which they are responsible and become more independent themselves.
 Having an updated routine set as early as possible in the year will help the kids settle more quickly and hopefully ease their transition as well as lessen their anxiety.

-- Talking about the first day: we have been having some conversations about what to expect on the first day so the kids are prepared for what may occur.
+We have been having some conversations about what to expect on the first day so the kids are prepared for what may occur.
 For instance, at our school, the first day sees all the students head to the hall after lines to be placed into their new classes.
 I will also be off work for the first few days so instead of just dropping the kids at the school gate I’ll be coming in with them to make sure they are okay.
 Often it’s the little, overlooked details that can lead to a full-on meltdown – it pays to be prepared, and talk through these things with them, if you can.

-- Giving them space & adjusting our expectations: in the last week we have ensured Gilbert and Matilda have had some time to do their own preferred activities so they can be as relaxed and as rested as possible for the start of term.
+In the last week we have ensured Gilbert and Matilda have had some time to do their own preferred activities so they can be as relaxed and as rested as possible for the start of term.
 Typically we have been having a planned activity in the morning followed up with some free time, like watching a DVD in the afternoon.
 We have also tried to adjust our expectations of their capabilities and behaviour, understanding that their state of anxiety is the main reason behind some of their behaviour at the moment.
 Obviously unacceptable behaviour is not tolerated but sometimes you have to cut them some slack, knowing how wound up they are inside.

-- Remaining calm and projecting positivity: in my experience, if you set a calm and positive example, that can go a long way to helping your kids maintain a bit of calm themselves.
+In my experience, if you set a calm and positive example, that can go a long way to helping your kids maintain a bit of calm themselves.
 In the face of a full-on meltdown, getting angry and frustrated yourself does not solve anything (believe me, I’ve been there and done that already!).
 Reminding the kids of the positives of returning to school and dealing with their anxiety and concerns as calmly as possible usually has a better chance of helping them through it.